Are you unable to watch anything on Netflix and see the error message “Netflix has encountered an error. Retrying in X seconds. Code: NW-2-5”?

 - Now unplug your modem and router and wait for a while to drain out the power in it completely.

 - Next, plug in the router and modem, and wait until your light blinks on them.

 - After that plugin the Roku as well and try Streaming Netflix

 Solution 3 – Deactivate & Reactivate Netflix App

-Very first it is suggested to restart the Netflix app and resume it to see if the error is fixed but if still seeing the error, then try deactivating and reactivating your app as this worked for many users to solve the error.
+Very first it is suggested to restart the Netflix app and resume it to see if the nw-2-5 Netflix code is fixed but if still see the error, then try deactivating and reactivating your app as this worked for many users to solve the error.

 Follow the steps to do so:

 - Click on the Roku home screen and choose your Netflix app